Program Site: University of East Anglia’s (UEA) 350-acre parkland campus, located in Norwich, England.

 Academics: Classes are available in most disciplines; the university's environmental science, world art studies, film & television studies, and international development studies are of particular note.
 Creative Writing majors are encouraged to take courses in UEA's School of Literature, Drama, and Creative Writing, which pioneered university courses in creative writing in the UK and has an international reputation for the excellence of its teaching in modern and postmodern literature, women's writing, eighteenth-century studies and romanticism.
 Art history majors, as well as archaeology and anthropology, can take courses in UEA's School of World Art Studies and Museology.

-Course load and Credit: Students generally take three courses per semester and earn a maximum of 13 units for fall, 15 units for spring or 30 units for the academic year.
+Course load and Credit: Students generally take three courses per semester and earn a maximum 15 units for spring.
 Students must take a minimum of 60 UEA units per semester or 120 for the year for a full courseload.
 Depending on the field of study, this will translate into 3 to 5 courses.
 View courses on the UEA Module Catalogue.

 Activities and Other Program Features: Study abroad students are free to join any of the university’s student organizations, which are a great way to meet local students.
 The university has 45 sports clubs and one of the largest and best sports complexes in Britain, with international standard facilities.
 The Union of UEA Students organizes entertainment and social events, and also runs the campus nightclub and bar.
 There is also a museum on campus with three permanent collections and regular special exhibitions.

 In addition, the USC UK Resident Coordinator leads several excursions in England and Scotland each semester, which are open to all students attending UK universities through USC Dornsife overseas programs.